LiamWilN/WebAutoClickPYSelenium/README.md

 (https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/?form=MA13LH#downloads)

-and Paste the Path to Services
+and paste the Path of the file to Services